rogerio-romao/typescript-backend-starter/README.md

 -   **Hono** as the backend framework for fast, modern routing and middleware
 -   Zod validator for the Hono endpoints
 -   Built-in support for serving static files and favicon
+-   **Tchef** for robust HTTP fetching with result-type returns, retries, timeouts, and aborts

 ---